PHP Xdebug Debugging Setup Guide with VS Code

-The fundamental issue with var_dump() debugging is that it requires modifying the code while you are investigating the problem.
-Adding and removing statements alters the file, which can introduce whitespace inconsistencies, syntax errors from hasty removal, or new logical bugs from incomplete edits.
-You are also limited to whatever information you explicitly dump, rather than having access to the full runtime state of the application.
+The deeper problem with var_dump() is that it requires modifying code to investigate.
+Every change carries risk of introducing whitespace issues, syntax errors during removal, or new bugs from incomplete edits.
+You see whatever you explicitly dump, not the full runtime state of the application.

-Xdebug operates as a client-server pair.
-The PHP script runs with Xdebug active, which listens on a configured port for connections from a debugging client.
-VS Code functions as the debugging client, connecting to Xdebug on the configured host and port.
-When a debugging session is triggered, Xdebug pauses the PHP execution and sends the current execution state to VS Code over this connection.
+Xdebug works as a client-server pair.
+The PHP script runs with the Xdebug extension active, which listens on a configured port for connections from a debugging client.
+VS Code acts as the debugging client, connecting to Xdebug on the configured host and port.
+When a debugging session starts, Xdebug pauses PHP execution and sends the current state to VS Code over this connection.

-The communication happens over DBGp, a debugging protocol specifically designed for this purpose.
-Xdebug listens on client_host:client_port (default: localhost:9003) and waits for a debugger client to connect.
-When the client connects, Xdebug takes control of the PHP execution and reports the current call stack, variables, and breakpoints to the client.
+The communication happens through DBGp, a debugging protocol designed specifically for this purpose.
+Xdebug listens on client_host:client_port (default: localhost:9003) and waits for a debugging client to connect.
+Once connected, Xdebug takes control of execution and reports the call stack, variables, and breakpoint status to the client.

-The three main Xdebug modes are coverage, develop, and debug.
-Coverage instruments code to measure which lines are executed and is used by tools like PHPUnit for code coverage reports.
-Develop provides enhanced error messages and variable dumps without stopping execution.
-Debug pauses execution and communicates with a debugging client.
-You can also enable profiler output mode, which writes profiling data that tools like KCacheGrind can visualise for performance analysis.
+Xdebug has several modes that control what it does.
+Coverage mode instruments code to measure which lines execute, used by PHPUnit for coverage reports.
+Develop mode provides enhanced error messages and variable output without stopping execution.
+Debug mode pauses execution and communicates with your IDE.
+Profiler mode writes data that tools like KCacheGrind can visualise for performance analysis.

 Installing Xdebug on Ubuntu with PHP-FPM

-On Ubuntu with PHP-FPM, install Xdebug via apt.
+On Ubuntu with PHP-FPM, install Xdebug using apt.

 sudo apt update